singularian/mdencode/README.md

 random bytestring and modulusscan bytestring match  [21 209 197 154 67 38 91]   [21 209 197 154 67 38 91]
 ```

-This is a test run of the decoderRandom and an 8-byte block with a 48-bit modulus
+This is a modulus scan test run of the decoderRandom and an 8-byte block with a 48-bit modulus

 ```
 random  8  bytes  [177 64 44 204 68 188 251 64]   12772257799060912960